RichiH/vcsh/README.md

 or available to root and you may want to maintain different configuration for `ssh` on your personal and your work machines.

-A lot of modern UNIX-based systems offer pacakges for `vcsh`.
+A lot of modern UNIX-based systems offer packages for `vcsh`.
 In case yours does not read `INSTALL.md` for install instructions or `PACKAGING.md` to create a package, yourself.
 If you do end up packaging `vcsh` please let us know so we can give you your own packaging branch in the upstream repository.